PeriGinsberg/SIGNAL-Marketing_Dashboard/README.md

 # SIGNAL Dashboard — Setup Guide

 A single-page dashboard that turns Erin's 30-day plan into something you can run from one screen.
 Connects to your Supabase project.
-Pre-loaded with all your TikTok and LinkedIn content.
+Pre-loaded with content for Peri and Erin.

 > **Team members (Erin, Aiden):** the live dashboard is at the GitHub Pages URL Peri shared with you.
 Open it, paste the Supabase URL + anon key Peri sent privately, click Connect.
-You only do this once per device.
-Don't commit your keys to this repo. **First time on a new project?
-Run the SQL files in order in Supabase before connecting (see Step 1–3 below).**
+Once you're in, use the **"Viewing"** dropdown top-right to switch between Peri / Erin / Everyone — your choice persists on that device.
+You only paste keys once per device.
+Don't commit your keys to this repo.

 ## What you get